-Topological Data Analysis (TDA) is a collection of methods and tools for extracting geometric and topological structure from data.
-Persistent homology (PH) is one of the most widely used methods in TDA that summarizes topological features (i.e., connected components, loops, voids, etc) across multiple spatial scales in a computationally accessible way.
+Persistent homology (PH) is one of the most widely used methods in Topological Data Analysis.
+It summarizes topological features—such as connected components, loops, and voids—across multiple spatial scales in a computationally accessible way.

-The first step in PH is to build a nested family of continuous shapes on top of the data.
+The first step in PH is to construct a filtration, i.e., a nested family of "continuous shapes" built on the data.
 This is done using simple building blocks such as points, edges, triangles, and their higher-dimensional counterparts, called \emph{simplices}.

-For example, nearby points can be connected at increasing distance thresholds, and whenever a group of points forms a simplex, the region they span is filled in (the Vietoris--Rips filtration).
-Figure~\ref{fig:filtration} illustrates this process for a noisy sample from a circle.
+For example, nearby points are connected by edges whenever their distance is below a chosen threshold.
+Triangles and higher-dimensional simplices are added whenever all edges between their vertices are present.
+Varying the threshold therefore produces a sequence of nested shapes, called the Vietoris–Rips filtration, that captures the topology of the data across multiple spatial scales.
+Fig.~\ref{fig:filtration} illustrates this process for a noisy sample from a circle.

-Persistent homology records when each topological feature appears (its \emph{birth}) and when it disappears (its \emph{death}).
+PH records when each topological feature appears (its \emph{birth}) and when it disappears (its \emph{death}).
 Each feature is represented as a point $(\text{birth}, \text{death})$ in the plane, encoding its lifespan.
 The full collection of these points is called the \emph{persistence diagram} of the data.
 Because a feature must be born before it dies, all points lie on or above the diagonal.
-Points far from the diagonal correspond to features that persist across many scales and are often interpreted as meaningful structure, whereas points near the diagonal are usually less significant.
-Figure~\ref{fig:filtration_pd} shows the persistence diagram for the filtration of the noisy circle shown in Figure~\ref{fig:filtration}.
-In this example, all points in the filtration eventually merge into a single connected component (which never disappears), while a prominent loop appears near radius~0.7 and fills in around radius~1.5.
-These features are visible in the corresponding persistence diagram: the long-lived connected component is shown in blue on the dashed line indicating infinity, and the main loop is represented as $(0.7, 1.5)$ in orange.
+Points far from the diagonal correspond to features that persist across many scales and are often interpreted as meaningful structure, whereas points near the diagonal are typically less significant.
+Fig.~\ref{fig:filtration_pd} shows the persistence diagram for the filtration shown in Fig.~\ref{fig:filtration}.
+In this example, all points in the filtration eventually merge into a single connected component (which never disappears), while the prominent loop appears near radius~0.7 and fills in around radius~1.5.
+These features are visible in the corresponding persistence diagram: the long-lived connected component is shown in blue on the dashed line indicating infinity (a convention used for features that persist throughout the entire filtration), and the main loop is represented as $(0.7, 1.5)$ in orange.